animal-tree/Writing-stuff/Stuff24-Choice.md

 What we're talking about is a universe with an undefined principle of choice.
 One of those, displays a wave-particle duality pattern of branching choices.

-However, $\mathrm{I}$'s$ choice patterns have to depend on something.
+However, $\mathrm{I}'s$ choice patterns have to depend on something.
 And at the conclusion of the cyclicality trajectory, whatever that something is (spoiler: qualia) returns to its base original state.
 And therefore any accumulated knowledge or trajectory optimization strategies gets lost.

 There is also a second asumption: